 580 to 669 – Fair Credit Score

 A score from 580 to 669 is classified as a fair credit score.
 Fair credit will still qualify for the minimum credit score with a decent amount of personal loans.
-There are a lot of fair credit lenders online which work with subprime borrowers.
+There are a lot of fair credit lenders online that work with subprime borrowers.
 Fair credit personal loans will likely have higher interest rates.

 579 and Below – Bad Credit Score

-Bad credit loans will have high-interest rates and costly monthly payments.
+Bad credit loans will have high interest rates and costly monthly payments.
 It is essential to be sure that you can afford bad credit loans before signing the loan agreement.
 It might be wiser to take some time to improve your score until you have met the minimum credit score for a fair credit personal loan.

 Do You Need a Bank Account To Get a Personal Loan?

-There are several types of bad credit personal loans that you can obtain without a bank account but be sure that you do your research before signing the loan agreement so that you don’t become a victim of predatory lending practices.
+There are several types of bad credit personal loans that you can obtain without a bank account, but be sure that you do your research before signing the loan agreement so that you don’t become a victim of predatory lending practices.